e-democracy/edemsignups/Readme.md

 Provides a number of scrips that run on a Google App Engine instance and automate parts of the outreach sign up process.

+## 2015 Spreadsheet Changes ##

+In early 2015, Google made changes to Drive.
+Among these changes were re-Iding spreadsheets - some spreadsheets have had their ID changed.
+This breaks the check against history that the Signup Processor does when evaluating spreadsheets, as an already processed spreadsheet may now have an entirely new ID that the processor is unaware of.

+For the time being, E-Democracy's instance of the Signup Processor will be disabled due to this issue.

 ## Pages ##

 ###spreadsheet_followup###